LewisHaley/stb-tester.com/introduction.rst

 .. container:: footnotes

-  .. [#small] As of release 0.5: 860 lines of python code, and a GStreamer
+  .. [#small] As of release 0.9: 1500 lines of python code, and a GStreamer
-     plugin totalling 1200 lines of C code. stb-tester is essentially an integration exercise: `GStreamer`_, `OpenCV`_, `LIRC`_ and Video4Linux do all the work.
+     plugin totalling 1400 lines of C code. stb-tester is essentially an integration exercise: `GStreamer`_, `OpenCV`_, `LIRC`_ and Video4Linux do all the work.

-  .. [#fbsrc] GStreamer already has a `DirectFB`_ sink element; we have plans
+  .. [#fbsrc] GStreamer already has a `DirectFB`_ sink element; we have written
-     to write a DirectFB source.
+     a `DirectFB source`_.

   .. [#animation] We haven't implemented the infrastructure for test scripts to
      easily measure animation smoothness, just yet.